You need to:

 You must have £945 in your bank account for 90 days before you apply.
 This is to prove you can support yourself.

-You don’t need to prove this if you have a fully approved (‘A-rated’) sponsor who can give you at least £945 to cover your costs for a month if you need it.
+You do not need to prove this if you have a fully approved (‘A-rated’) sponsor who can give you at least £945 to cover your costs for a month if you need it.
 Your sponsor must confirm this on the certificate of sponsorship.